-We live our lives, these days, with continuous stimulation – on-demand access to movies, articles, friends, books, games and music.
+We live our lives with continuous stimulation – on-demand access to movies, articles, social media, friends, TikTok, books, games and music.
 With all possible, all the time, how can we hear ourselves think long enough for new and creative ideas to emerge?

 Do I like being bored?
 Not particularly.
 It’s not necessarily fun: sometimes I’m jumping out of my skin and must force myself to not call a friend.
 But if I can wait it out, I’m on my way to something unimaginable.